grrazzlle/TeamProfileGenerator/README.md

   ## Installation

-  clone repo and run npm install and then run app.js, file will be created in the output folder
+  Clone repo and run npm install and then run app.js, file will be created in the output folder

   ## Usage

-  run app.js, answer prompted questions, when complete file will be created in the output folder
+  Run app.js, answer prompted questions, when complete file will be created in the output folder

   ## Licence